 Life wasn’t always smooth, with his mission caravan going up in flames, and then a miraculous escape from a crashed areoplane.
 But these difficulties just instilled in Neville greater sense of calling.

-Neville tried to start a precursor to a Christian community in an are where aboriginies and down and outer would be able to come to the farm.
+Neville tried to start a precursor to a Christian community in an area where Aboriginals and down and outers would be able to come to the farm.
 He made some plans with his friend Mel Hibert but again there was a falling out and it never came to fruition.

 This common theme kept coming through that he felt unsupported and hurt by people who deserted him and who had a lack of loyalty.
 Those close to him said he didn’t seem to have the strength to push through with projects on his own, and he needed to use others.
 He needed to have others who were strongly loyal to him to help him achieve his vision.
 While this pattern repeated itself, Neville’s itinerant ministry continued to grow and he was well known and liked as a courageous, convicting preacher.

-Having been to New Zealand earlier for a three month preaching tour, Neville was once again invited to preach in New Zealand in 1967.
-This time he decided to take his family with him (there were nine children by this time), with the prospect that perhaps they might settle and make a life there.
+In his presentence reports, Neville stated that he came to New Zealand several times prior to his permanent move here in about 1964, as part of his work.
+After arriving on the last occasion they apparently made several moves before settling in North Canterbury.
+The date of 1964 conflicts with other evidence that he had been to New Zealand on a three-month preaching tour, and was once again invited to preach in New Zealand in 1967.
+Regardless it appears it was during 1967 that he took his family with him (there were nine children by this time), with the prospect that perhaps they might settle and make a life in NZ.
 In the late 1960s there were quite a lot of revivalist ministries in New Zealand and while Neville was touring New Zealand the family settled in Feilding.
 Neville was drawing big crowds to his events and was somewhat of a celebrity.
 His message continued to be one sacrificing oneself for the needs of others, seeking to live in a Godly manner and giving all glory to God.

 Early years at Cust

-About a year later, the family moved south to Rangiora.
+Neville and the family moved around several NZ locations, and around 1968 the family moved south to Rangiora.
 Revival meetings were being held at the Christian Revival Centre (later known as New Life Centre), and they had an outpost at Rangiora.
 Peter Morrow and other visiting speaker were the main evangelists during these meetings, but at some point Neville was invited to come along.
 Perspectives vary at this point about the mechanisms of what occurred.
-Neville told his followers that he was invited by the Christian Revival Centre to share in the leadership of the Rangiora group, but that is disputed by people who were leaders at the time, Neville had a way of ingratiating himself into a group and before long he ended up taking over the gathering and putting himself in as the leader.
+Neville told his followers that he was invited by the Christian Revival Centre to share in the leadership of the Rangiora group, but that is disputed by people who were leaders at the time.
+They say Neville had a way of ingratiating himself into a group and before long he ended up taking over the gathering and putting himself in as the leader.

 Memoirs and letters from Christian leaders to Neville at the time show that they tried to make him aware of some concerning behaviors, but the old pattern remained and Neville cut contact and fellowship with the Christchurch Revival Centre around 1970.